chandubharath/weather-forecast/README.md

 It will retrieve data for your location and other locations also.

 #### My Location
-To retrieve weather report for your location click on mylocation button on homepage.
+To retrieve weather report for your location click on mylocation button on homepage.You can get the wether forecast.

 #### Other Location
 To retrieve other location weather report click on other location and enter latitude and longitude and click get weather report button and weather forecast will be displayed.